harvard-dce/pyloggly/README.md

 # pyloggly

-Python logging handler for sending json-formatted events to [loggly](http://loggly.com).
+Python logging handlers for sending json-formatted events to [loggly](http://loggly.com).
 Basically the simplest thing I could make on the quick.

 ## Installation